tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 - Create a character (square) and give it basic movement (up, down, left, right)
 - Find a common naming system
 - Design classes and create a UML diagram

-- Generation of block map (side on view)
+- Generation of block map (side-on view)
 - The blocks of the map can be interacted with by the player
 - A player is spawned on the map
 - The player can interact with the blocks (destroy and create)
 - The player can collect these resources in an inventory
-- The players resources can be used to craft items (pickaxe, sword, and light)
+- The player's resources can be used to craft items (pickaxe, sword, and light)
 - The crafted tools will break over time
-- The player will have a sidekick (bot) which will either help or race against the player
+- The player will have a sidekick (bot) that will either help or race against the player
 - There will be a timer shown to the player on the screen which runs down as they go through the game
 - There will be tasks to complete in order for the player to escape
-- The player can go through a door and the screen will change to top down view
+- The player can go through a door and the screen will change to a top-down view
-- In the top down view, the player will fight bosses
+- In the top-down view, the player will fight bosses

 **Sprint backlog:**